 No escape.
 The unalterable, unutterable fact underwriting our existence.
 We avert our eyes every which way as long as we can.
 Until we can’t.
 Until the time comes to bear witness, to refuse to look away, to let the fact of another’s inevitable passing, or our own, stare us down, and lock our gaze.
 No escape.
 And all we can do is be there, fully present, in that moment, bearing witness.

 A herd of water buffalo approach a river where a pride of lions are resting.
 The lions chase the buffalos, separating a calf from the herd, and dragging it away.
-Only the struggling calf slips into the water.
-The lions climb down the bank and begin pulling the calf ashore when a crocodile grabs hold of its leg.
+Only the struggling calf slips into the river.
+The lions climb down the bank and begin pulling the calf ashore when a crocodile grabs hold of its leg and tries to drag it under.
 The lions and crocodile play tug-of-war with the calf, until the lions win and pull it ashore.
 No escape.

 Then something unimaginable happens.
-The fleeing herd of buffalo suddenly stop running, reverse course, and head back, charging at the lions and chasing them away.
-The little calf who moments before hand been in the clutches of the lions’ jaws—no escape– gets to her feet, shakes her rump and walks away with the herd, apparently unharmed.
+The fleeing buffalos suddenly stop running, reverse course, and head back, charging at the lions and chasing them away.
+The little calf, who moments before had been caught between the lion’s jaw and the crocodile’s teeth (no escape), gets to her feet, shakes her rump, and walks away with the herd, apparently unharmed.

 What does it all mean?